Wilton Rancheria: History

 In the 1990s the Wilton Rancheris reorganized their government and officially requested the US to formally restore their federal recognition.
 They sued in court, receiving a ruling in 2009 from the US District Court Judge.
 Based on the documentation of evidence of longstanding federal recognition, due to multiple treaties negotiated with its representatives in the 19th century, the tribe had its federal recognition restored on June 13, 2009.

 The tribe developed and passed a constitution in 2011, to create the basis for an elected government with four branches.
 They set up the framework for a structural government.
 The Federal Register, Vol. 78, No. 176, Notices 55731, states that the Tribe had designated boundaries of the Service Delivery Area (SDA) of Sacramento County, California.

 The Tribe has enrolled numerous members, and a 36-acre portion of land for its reservation was taken into trust by the federal government, to restore some portion of its previous land.
-It plans to develop the Wilton Rancheria Elk Grove Resort and Casino on this land, to generate revenue for tribal welfare and education, and won a ruling in its favor by the courts to enable it to do so.
+It planned to develop the Wilton Rancheria Elk Grove Resort and Casino on this land, to generate revenue for tribal welfare and education, and won a ruling in its favor by the courts to enable it to do so.
 It also seeks to attract customers and visitors.

+The Sky River Casino opened in 2022, with a 110,200 square-foot gaming floor, and is expected to generate more than $100 million for the community in the subsequent 20 years.
+As of 2025, the Sky River Casino employed 1,600 people, making it one of the largest employers in the City of Elk Grove.